ml-archive/guidelines/README.md

 ### Commonly used thirdparty libs
 #### New Relic
-This horrible piece of software uses an extra evil brand of reflection to look at your apps HTTP communication, intercepting errors and uploading them to some horrible cloud interface Toby looks at error now and then.
+This piece of software uses an brand of reflection to look at your apps HTTP communication, intercepting errors and uploading them to a cloud interface.
 This should be added when we're dealing with an externally developed API.
-For evidence gathering.

-ProTip: Use BuildConfig.DEBUG to turn it off on debug builds because its debug output is infuriatingly annoying and it stackthraces all over the place.
+ProTip: Use BuildConfig.DEBUG to turn it off on debug builds because its debug output is infuriatingly annoying and it stack traces all over the place.

 #### HockeyApp integration
-Are you feeling hockey? punk!?.
-We ALWAYS integrate hockey.
+We always integrate hockey.
 Remember to differentiate your initialization based on the BuildConfig.DEBUG flag.
 In debug mode you want the crash submission dialog as well as the update check.
-On release builds on the other hand you want silently uploaded (sneaky) crash reports and no update checking. (yo, use nstack b)
+On release builds on the other hand you want silently uploaded (sneaky) crash reports and no update checking.

 ### Proguard integration
 We use proguard in our release builds to get rid of unused code and obfuscate code.
-There's a proguard template for the most common libraries we use on the Nodes Template project (https://git.nodescloud.com/android/templateproject).
+There's a proguard template for the most common libraries we use on the Nodes Template project (https://github.com/nodes-projects/template-project-android).

 There is a proguard folder in the root of the project **(make sure you update .gitignore if adding this setup to an existing project as this folder was being ignored in previous versions)** that contains a rules file for each of the libraries we use.
 Just delete the ones you don't need.